-DO NOT turn off the system while updating the BIOS.
-This may cause boot problems.
+If you encounter problems while updating the new BIOS, DO NOT turn off the system because this may cause boot problems.
 Just repeat the process, and if the problem persists, load the original BIOS file you saved to the boot disk.
-If the Flash Memory Writer utility is not able to successfully update a complete BIOS file, call the ASUS service center for support.
+If the Flash Memory Writer utility is not able to successfully update a complete BIOS file, the system may not boot.
+If this happens, call the ASUS service center for support.